Sponsorship proposal

 It’s finally time to state your proposal in detail, be clear about what you want from them, and what exactly you’ll give in return.
 In order to do this, it’s absolutely fundamental for you to know how much your promotional efforts are worth.

-Do the same for everything you are going to propose your sponsor: pictures, videos, write-ups, reviews, and so on.
+Do the same for everything you are going to propose to your sponsor: pictures, videos, write-ups, reviews, and so on.
 You can state the value of each of these items, or not, up to you.

 A trick that seems to work is to offer different packages, let’s call it Bronze, Silver, and Gold packages.
-This will give the prospect sponsor a choice on how much to invest in your project and a clear idea of what they will get in return.
+This will give the prospective sponsor a choice on how much to invest in your project and a clear idea of what they will get in return.

 Example